meraki/dashboard-api-tools/README.md

 React hook for interacting with Meraki's public API.
 It is a wrapper around `useState` and `useEffect` and uses `isApiError()` to make API requests and format the responses.

 It has a method signature that accepts a generic type that represents the expected response object type, as well as two arguments:
-1.)
-An object with a the shape identical to the arguments provided for `apiRequest` 2.)
-A list of dependencies that, when changed, will trigger this hook to run.
+- `apiRequestParams`: An object with a the shape identical to the arguments provided for [`apiRequest()`](#making-api-requests)
+- `dependencies`: A list of dependencies that, when changed, will trigger this hook to run.
 This is similar to how [React's useEffect hook](https://reactjs.org/docs/hooks-effect.html) works

 It returns 3 values:
-`response`: The formatted response fromt the API.
+- `response`: The formatted response from the API.
 It will be `undefined` if request was not successful.
-`errors`: Any errors returned from API response.
+- `errors`: Any errors returned from API response.
 It will be `undefined` if request was successful.
 The hook uses `isApiError()` to ensure that the errors returned are wrapped in an array of strings.
-`isFetching`: Status indicating whether the API request completed or not
+- `isFetching`: Status indicating whether the API request completed or not.
+This is useful for dynamically rendering a loading state in the UI.
-#### Usage

 #### Usage
 ```